Benas09/FujitsuAC/README.md

 **!!!
 IMPORTANT !!!**

-**Do not connect anything from air conditioner external device, like your computer.
+**Do not connect anything from air conditioner to external device, like your computer.
 If you touch AC GND with, lets say laptop GND, it will fry your laptop USB port and/or AC mainboard fuse.**
 AC pins are not galvanically isolated and these voltages are not relative to earth GND.

 #### JST-type wiring